Every founder has heard the phrase "technical debt." Very few have seen the actual bill.

 The compound effect

 Technical debt doesn't grow linearly.
 It compounds.
-Each shortcut makes the next shortcut more necessary, until the entire system becomes a house of cards.
+Each shortcut makes the next shortcut more necessary.

 Founder burnout